Persona Collective brings together community members and creative practitioners to devise and perform site-specific, immersive theatre & Filmmaking.

 To each production we invite a team of artists, designers and creative directors from the fields of theatre, dance, film, music, architecture, design and education; creating a space for experimentation and innovation through cross-disciplinary, collaborative working.

-Persona sprang from the arts community in Hackney, East London, and was founded by Rocio Ayllón and established as a community interest company in 2017.
+Persona emerged from the arts community in Hackney, East London.
+It was founded by Artistic Director Rocio Ayllón and established as a Community Interest Company in 2017.

 How we work